-A.M.A.
+- A. M.A.
 Requirements

-- 1. Completion of coursework deemed sufficient by the student's M.A. committee, including all required core courses. - 2.
-Achieving a grade of Ph.D. pass or high pass on the comprehensive exam. - 3.
-Acceptance of the research paper.
+- 1. Completion of coursework deemed sufficient by the student's M.A. committee, including all required core courses.

+- 2. The comprehensive exam.

+- 3. Acceptance of the research paper.

+- 4. Completion of the rest of the contract.